Search prices First class $120.00 - Each additional class $100.00

 Registering a trademark in Sao Tome and Principe may be done either through local or regional registration.
 Locally a trademark must be registered directly through the Industrial Property National Service (SENAPI) of Sao Tome and Principe.

 Sao Tome and Principe is also a member of the African Regional Industrial Property Organization (ARIPO) and a party member to the Banjul Protocol.
 Therefore, one may also register a trademark for this country through ARIPO.
-The major benefits of registering a trademark through ARIPO and not locally is, firstly, that through ARIPO a trademark will be granted protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe; and secondly, that the trademark process is considerably quicker through ARIPO than it is if one opts for local registration through the Industrial Property National Service (SENAPI) of Sao Tome and Principe.
+The major benefits of registering a trademark through ARIPO and not locally is, firstly, that through ARIPO a trademark will be granted protection and recognition in the following 12 countries: Botswana, the Gambia, Lesotho, Liberia, Malawi, Mozambique, Namibia, Sao Tome and Principe, Eswatini, Uganda, Tanzania (mainland) and Zimbabwe; and secondly, that the trademark process is considerably quicker through ARIPO than it is if one opts for local registration through the Industrial Property National Service (SENAPI) of Sao Tome and Principe.
 For more information please visit our page on trademark services in ARIPO.

 If you register a combined trademark (which includes both word elements and figurative elements) in Sao Tome and Principe, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.